TheRenegadeCoder/sample-programs/archive/b/bash/README.md

 # Sample Programs in Bash

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Bash!
-To find documentation related to the Bash code in this repo, look [here.](https://sampleprograms.io/languages/bash)
+To find documentation related to the Bash code in this repo, look [here](https://sampleprograms.io/languages/bash).

 ## Sample Programs List - 15/38 :thinking: